C. Thomas Howell: 1980s

 In 1982, Howell made his film debut as Tyler in Steven Spielberg's E.T. the Extra-Terrestrial.

-At the age of 15 in 1981, Howell was cast in Francis Ford Coppola's 1983 cinematic adaptation of S. E. Hinton's novel, The Outsiders.
+In 1981, aged 15, Howell was cast in The Outsiders, Francis Ford Coppola's 1983 cinematic adaptation of S. E. Hinton's novel.
 Howell played the lead role of Ponyboy Curtis, "the soulful tagalong greaser through whose eyes we see the events of the 1960s-set film unfold."
 The coming-of-age film went on to become a cult classic, and featured an ensemble cast that included Tom Cruise, Matt Dillon, Emilio Estevez, Leif Garrett, Diane Lane, Rob Lowe, Ralph Macchio, and Patrick Swayze.
 Howell's portrayal of Ponyboy was his breakthrough role, and it earned him a Young Artist Award.

-In 1984, Howell and his Outsiders co-star Patrick Swayze reunited for Grandview, U.S.A. and Red Dawn, Howell also had a pivotal role in Tank.
+In 1984, Howell and his Outsiders co-star Swayze reunited for Grandview, U.S.A. and Red Dawn, Howell also had a pivotal role in Tank.
 In 1985, he starred in Secret Admirer.
 After filming The Outsiders, Howell co-starred in his own television series Two Marriages, which ended after four episodes, but letters of support got it back on air.
 He later expressed disappointment in the series.

 Howell was one of two final actors in the running for the lead role of Marty McFly in Back to the Future (1985); the other was Eric Stoltz.
 Ultimately, Michael J. Fox was cast as Marty after Stoltz was deemed wrong for the part.
 In 1986, Howell was a hitchhiker's target in the horror film The Hitcher.
 He also starred in the 2003 sequel The Hitcher II: I've Been Waiting.
-In 1986, Howell starred in the satire Soul Man, a controversial film in which Howell appears in blackface.
+In 1986, Howell starred in the satire Soul Man, a controversial film in which Howell's character appears in blackface.
 The film was widely condemned and while it was a box office success, it did not help Howell's career.
-Howell then played the young Arturo Toscanini in Franco Zeffirelli's 1988 film Young Toscanini.
+Howell then played the young Arturo Toscanini in Franco Zeffirelli's 1988 film Young Toscanini alongside Elizabeth Taylor.